DataDog/dd-sdk-ios/docs/rum_collection/swift.md

 ### Instrument views

-To instrument RUM views, add the following to your initialization file:
+To instrument a `SwiftUI.View`, add the following method to your view declaration:

 ```swift
 import SwiftUI